google/gnostic/plugins/swift/openapi_swift_generator/README.md

 Where `Bookstore` is the name of a directory where the generated code will be written.

-By default, both client and server code will be generated.
-If the `openapi_swift_generator` binary is also linked from the names `openapi_swift_client` and `openapi_swift_server`, then only client or only server code can be generated as follows:
+Both client and server code will be generated.

-	openapic bookstore.json --swift_client_out=package=bookstore:bookstore

-	openapic bookstore.json --swift_server_out=package=bookstore:bookstore

 For example usage, see the [examples/bookstore](examples/bookstore) directory.

-## Notes

-- When debugging plugins, remember that plugin output is written to stdout, so any print statements that you add must print to stderr to avoid breaking the plugin interface..
+HTTP services are provided by the Kitura library.